 Ultimately I think you can make funeral potatoes with frozen hash browns.
 However, I haven’t personally attempted it.
 The dish would take much longer to warm up and cook, so keep that in mind when baking.

-If you want to use your own hash browns, bake your potatoes, let them cool completely and then grate them.
+If you want to use your own hash browns, bake your potatoes, let them cool completely (I would let them chill in the fridge for a couple of hours or overnight) and then grate them.